-agents to make an independent investigation of my background, criminal or police records, confirming the information contained on my Volunteer Application which may be material to my qualifications for being a volunteer now and, if applicable, during the tenure of my volunteer work with Catholic Charities Spokane .
-I release Catholic Charities Spokane and/or its agents and any person or entity that provides information pursuant to this authorization, from any and all liabilities, clue above referenced sources u aims or lawsuits in regard to the information sed.
-The following is my true and complete Name (Printed) LAST MIDDLE FIRST Maiden Name or Other Names Use Present Address City sed State FOR THE SAFETY OF OUR CLIENTS AND PATRONS Background checks are Former Address City (Please provide 7 years of address his State story if less than 3 years in Washing Trun at a minimum of every too State.
-Use back of page if necessary) two years on all active volunteers.
-In the event Former Address City State that a negative report -comes back on a volunteer, Date of Birth Soci ial Security Number Driver we reserve the right to terminate the volunteer.
-Date
+Washington and/or its agents to make an independent investigation of my background, criminal or police records, confirming the information contained on my Volunteer Application which may be material to my qualifications for being a volunteer now and, if applicable, during the tenure of my volunteer work with Catholic Charities Eastern Washington.

+I release Catholic Charities Spokane and/or its agents and any person or entity that provides information pursuant to this authorization, from any and all liabilities, claims or lawsuits in regard to the information obtained from any and all of the above referenced sources used.
+The following is my true and complete legal name and all information is true and correct to the best of my knowledge:

+Name (Printed) LAST MIDDLE FIRST Maiden Name or Other Names Used FOR THE SAFETY OF OUR CLIENTS AND PATRONS Present Address City Stat Background checks are Former Address (Please provide 7 years of City Stat address history if less than 3 years in run at a minimum of every two years on all active volunteers.
+In the event Former Address City Stat e Zip that a negative report comes back on a volunteer, Date of Birth Social Security Number Driver's L we reserve the right to terminate the volunteer.
+Signature Date